 At the hospital, the doctor will take your full medical history before doing a physical examination.
-You will probably have a blood test and chest x-ray taken to check your general health.
-Your doctor may also ask you to bring a sample of your stool to the hospital to be tested for blood.
+You will

 The following tests are all used to diagnose cancer of the stomach and your doctor may arrange for you to have one or more of them at the hospital.